Threading the needle without loosing sanity

 Manage the thread – Cut about 20 inches of thread – this length is said to be the ideal length to avoid tangles and for ease of handling.
 Longer and you may find that it is a little too much for you to handle without forming knots.
 Coat the thread with beeswax for adding strength to the strands and to avoid the inevitable tangling of threads.

 For hand sewing I usually use the spool for sewing machine to sew, unless it is a buttonhole.
 Find a darker colour than the fabric if you cannot get an exact match.
-I have a post here about the right way to select sewing machine thread.
+Checkout the post on the different types of hand embroidery thread available – 12 types , with additional tips on how to use them properly.
+Checkout the post here about the right way to select sewing machine thread.

 Find the grain of the hand embroidery thread – Cut out your thread and the first thing you should do is to check for the grain in your strand of thread.
 This will make your threading easier – a lot.
 Most often the cut end will be with the grain, but it is better to check for a good sewing experience.
 The on grain thread will pass through the needle faster and through the fabric even better.